If you’re buying movable property, did you know that you need a different type of mortgage (a chattel mortgage)?

 Are you renting it or buying it?

-Depending on what you decide, you may have fewer loan options which are helpful to know.
+Depending on what you decide, you may have fewer loan options which is helpful to know.

 The item you’re purchasing (manufactured home, tractor, etc.) can affect the loan amount.